hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - action to prevent from phising attacks in the future which originates from a result of users visiting known malicious websites: <span style="color: #bb6600;">modify an access policy</span>
   - Application Control & URL filtering: application-layer control and ability to enforce usage and tailor detection policies based on <span style="color: #bb6600;">custom applications and URLs</span>
   - action to configure an access control policy rule to always send traffic for inspection without using the default action: <span style="color: #bb6600;">allow</span>
+  - two actions to allow the traffic to pass without inspection when configuring a rule on Firepower to allow a new application that has never been seen on the network: <span style="color: #bb6600;">trust</span> and <span style="color: #bb6600;">allow</span>

 - Firewall Threat Defense (FTD)